fauna/js-sample-app/README.md

 The app's HTTP API endpoints are defined in `*.controller.ts` files in the `server/src/routes` directory.

-You can use endpoints to make API requests that read and write data from the `ECommerce` database.
+You can use the endpoints to make API requests that read and write data from the `ECommerce` database.

 For example, with the local server running in a separate terminal tab, run the